smbct/smbct.github.io/series/x86_64_assembly/pt3.markdown

 By interacting with the stack to store our variables, our program is now much cleaner.
 There is still a lot to say about the stack, in particular how to properly use it when calling function.
-We will discuss function calls in details in the next part of the series.
+We will discuss function calls in details in the next chapter of the series.

 By the time, you will find the complete code for drawing the circle at [that address](https://github.com/smbct/x86-64_101_linux/tree/main/pt3_draw_circle).
 Many improvements are still possible such as defining a circle radius that is different from the size of the square.